-- The university reserves the right to modify its regulations in accordance with accepted academic standards and requirements. - (2) Students are expected to acquaint themselves with the university's overall academic policies and with the policies relevant to the specific academic discipline. - (3) In rare circumstances, the dean may modify or waive specific policies or requirements.
+- (1) The university reserves the right to modify its regulations in accordance with accepted academic standards and requirements. - (2) Students are expected to acquaint themselves with the university's overall academic policies and with the policies relevant to the specific academic discipline.